-Brea, Calif. — After reviewing nearly 1.5 million pet insurance claims received over the past year, Nationwide has nominated 11 worthy candidates for the 2016 Hambone Award.
-Each year, the nation’s first and largest provider of pet health insurance, searches through its database of more than 575,000 insured pets to honor the most “Unusual Claim of the Year.”
+After reviewing nearly 1.5 million pet insurance claims received over the past year, Nationwide has nominated 12 worthy candidates for the 2017 Hambone Award.
+Each year, the nation’s first and largest provider of pet health insurance searches through its database of more than 600,000 insured pets to honor the most “Unusual Pet Insurance Claim of the Year.”
 The winner will be decided by a public vote Sept.
-20 – Oct.
-3 at www.HamboneAward.com.
+21 – Oct.
+4 at www.HamboneAward.com.

-In addition, the veterinary hospital that treated this year’s Hambone Award winner will receive a $10,000 Nationwide-funded award through the Veterinary Care Foundation to treat pets whose owners could not otherwise afford treatment.
+In addition, the veterinary practice that treated this year’s Hambone Award winner will receive a $10,000 Nationwide-funded award through the Veterinary Care Foundation to treat pets whose owners could not otherwise afford treatment.

-This year’s nominees include a Great Dane who swallowed a whole pair of pants, a Jack Russell terrier who fought off a burglar, a Sphynx cat who was crushed inside a reclining chair, and many more.
+From the dog who was impaled by a tree branch to the cat who fell down an abandoned well, each of the 12 nominees have uniquely harrowing tales.
 All nominated pets have made full recoveries and received Nationwide insurance reimbursements for eligible veterinary expenses.
-Below are brief summaries of the 11 unusual claims nominated for the 2016 Hambone Award.
-For a more detailed account of each claim, photos of the nominees, or to vote (Sept.
-20 – Oct.
-3), visit www.HamboneAward.com.
+Below are brief summaries of the 12 unusual claims nominated for the 2017 Hambone Award.
+For a more detailed account of each story, photos of the nominees, or to vote (Sept.
+21 – Oct.
+4), visit www.HamboneAward.com.

 Hambone Award Nominees:

 Originally named after a dog who ate an entire Thanksgiving ham while stuck in a refrigerator, the annual Hambone Award has since been given to the most bizarre medical claim each year since 2009.
-Past winners include: Curtis, a Boxer who swallowed a barbeque skewer that disappeared in his body and nearly ended his life a year later; Charlie, a Labrador retriever who became entangled with a tractor; Ellie, a Labrador retriever who gobbled up an entire beehive and its thousands of inhabitants; Lulu, a hungry bulldog who swallowed 15 baby pacifiers, a bottle cap and a piece of a basketball; Harley, a pug who ate and subsequently passed more than 100 rocks; Peanut, a dachshund-terrier mix who survived a fierce squabble with a skunk; and Winnie, a mixed-breed dog who swallowed two pounds of uncooked onion rings.
+Past winners include: Kismet, a Jack Russell terrier who sustained major stab wounds while fighting off a home intruder; Curtis, a boxer who swallowed a barbeque skewer that disappeared in his body and nearly ended his life a year later; Charlie, a Labrador retriever who became entangled with a tractor; Ellie, a Labrador retriever who gobbled up an entire beehive and its thousands of inhabitants; Lulu, a hungry bulldog who swallowed 15 baby pacifiers, a bottle cap and a piece of a basketball; Harley, a pug who ate and subsequently passed more than 100 rocks; Peanut, a dachshund-terrier mix who survived a fierce squabble with a skunk; and Winnie, a mixed-breed dog who swallowed two pounds of uncooked onion rings.

-Note to Editors: For more information about the Hambone Award or to request images of the nominees, contact Ryan Whittington at Rwhittington@petinsurance.com.
+Note to Editors: For more information and photos of the Hambone Award nominees, contact Ryan Whittington at firstname.lastname@example.org.

 About Nationwide pet insurance

-With more than 575,000 insured pets, pet insurance from Nationwide, formerly known as Veterinary Pet Insurance (VPI), is the first and largest pet health insurance provider in the United States.
+With more than 600,000 insured pets, pet insurance from Nationwide is the first and largest pet health insurance provider in the United States.
 Since 1982, Nationwide has helped provide pet owners with peace of mind and is committed to being the trusted choice of America’s pet lovers.

 Nationwide plans cover dogs, cats, birds and exotic pets for multiple medical problems and conditions relating to accidents, illnesses and injuries.
-Wellness coverage for routine care is available for an additional premium.
 Medical plans are available in all 50 states and the District of Columbia.
-Additionally, one in three Fortune 500 companies offers pet insurance from Nationwide as an employee benefit.

 Insurance plans are offered and administered by Veterinary Pet Insurance Company in California and DVM Insurance Agency in all other states.
 Underwritten by Veterinary Pet Insurance Company (CA), Brea, CA, an A.M.
-Best A rated company (2013); National Casualty Company (all other states), Columbus OH, an A.M.
-Best A+ rated company (2014).
-Nationwide, the Nationwide N and Eagle, and Nationwide Is On Your Side are service marks of Nationwide Mutual Insurance Company. ©2016 Nationwide.
+Best A+ rated company (2016); National Casualty Company (all other states), Columbus, OH, an A.M.
+Best A+ rated company (2016).
 Pet owners can find Nationwide pet insurance on Facebook or follow on Twitter.
 For more information about Nationwide pet insurance, call 800-USA-PETS (800-872-7387) or visit petinsurance.com.

 Nationwide, a Fortune 100 company based in Columbus, Ohio, is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A+ by both A.M.
 Best and Standard & Poor’s.
 The company provides a full range of insurance and financial services, including auto, commercial, homeowners, farm and life insurance; public and private sector retirement plans, annuities and mutual funds; banking and mortgages; excess & surplus, specialty and surety; pet, motorcycle and boat insurance.
 For more information, visit www.nationwide.com.

-Nationwide, Nationwide is on your side, Join the Nation and the Nationwide N and Eagle are service marks of Nationwide Mutual Insurance Company.
+Nationwide and the Nationwide N and Eagle are service marks of Nationwide Mutual Insurance Company. ©2017 Nationwide.